Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 Benefits of treatment for people with mental illness

-A mental health professional can help people understand their condition and how it's affecting their lives.
+A mental health professional may help people understand their condition and how it's affecting their lives.
 With proper treatment, individuals can slow or prevent the development of more severe mental health issues in the future.

 Build trust